maccradar/sherpa-com-mediator/doc/Integration.md

 ### BUGS

-- payload in envelope is not a char *, so gossip_proxy.c do not work since it trie to unpack to the wrong structure.
+- payload in envelope is not a char *, so gossip_proxy.c do not work since it tried to unpack to the wrong structure.